Shortage Occupation List 2025

 Under the UK’s points-based immigration system, most non-UK resident workers must apply for a visa to come to the UK to work.
 The primary route is the Skilled Worker visa, which replaced the Tier 2 (General) visa.
 For employers looking to sponsor skilled non-UK resident workers, a number of strict requirements apply in respect of the role being recruited for.
 To be eligible for this visa, the worker must meet the eligibility requirements, covering criteria such as skills, language and salary requirements.

-The shortage occupation list is detailed in Appendix Skilled Occupations of the UK Immigration Rules.
-It comprises those roles deemed by the UK Government to be in short supply within the UK resident labour market, with such roles afforded lower application fees for sponsored work visa applications.
+Prior to April 2024, the Shortage Occupation List set out those roles deemed by the UK Government to be in short supply within the UK resident labour market, with such roles typically afforded lower salary thresholds and reduced application fees for sponsored work visa applications.

-Recommendations for roles to be included on the list are generally made by the independent Migration Advisory Committee (MAC) with a view to meeting the needs of UK businesses and better reflecting the selective nature of the UK Points Based System and sponsored visa applications.
-The recommendations may then be accepted by the Government.
+Recommendations for roles to be included on the list were made by the independent Migration Advisory Committee (MAC) with a view to meeting the needs of UK businesses and better reflecting the selective nature of the UK Points Based System and sponsored visa applications.

-• April 2024: following the MAC rapid review, a new Immigration Salary List is expected to come into force as part of the Spring Immigration Rules.
+e.
+April 2024: following the MAC rapid review, the Immigration Salary List has replaced the Shortage Occupation List.

-The SOL is made up of two tables, which also specify the Standard Occupational Classification Code (SOC) for each eligible role.
+Prior to being abolished, the SOL was made up of two tables, which also specified the Standard Occupational Classification Code (SOC) for each eligible role.

-Table 1: Shortage occupations where applicants for entry clearance or permission to stay may be paid 80% of the going rate for the occupation code:
+Table 1 NOW RETIRED: Shortage occupations where applicants for entry clearance or permission to stay may be paid 80% of the going rate for the occupation code:

 Occupation code Job types included on the shortage occupations list Areas of the UK where there is a shortage Annual salary (80% of going rate)